We're giving you the chance to win back the value of your meal - every time you dine this month!

 Anglesea Arms, Hammersmith

 What: One of the leading lights of the 90s’ gastropub explosion, the Anglesea Arms has a lower profile these days – although it still does good business and Hammersmith locals still treat it like home.
 Inside, it has a pared-back, almost rustic charm, while blackboards reveal a decent wine list with plenty by the glass and carafe, some carefully nurtured ales and unpretentious dishes.
-Enjoy the likes of pan roasted venison steak, with celeriac dauphinoise, watercress, red wine and blackberries next to the open fire in winter.
+Enjoy the likes of pan-roasted venison steak, with celeriac dauphinoise, watercress, red wine and blackberries next to the open fire in winter.

 Where: 35 Wingate Road, W6 0UR

-Boom now: Anglesea Arms
+Book now: Anglesea Arms

-Clapton Hart, Clapton
+Clapton Hart, Lower Clapton

 Where: 231 Lower Clapton Road, E5 8EG

-Boom now: Clapton Hart
+Book now: Clapton Hart

 The Pineapple, Kentish Town

 What: Located in a Kentish Town backstreet, The Pineapple is a solid favourite amongst locals.
 Stop by for a selection of organic ciders and beers before settling in by the fire, adjourning to the conservatory or venturing into the decked garden with its smart parasols on finer days.
 The place has resisted full-on gastro-improvement, opting instead for a selection of Thai street food.
-Staff are friendly souls, the venue is dog-friendly and it hosts regular quiz nights every Monday.
+Staff are friendly souls, the venue is dog-friendly, and it hosts regular quiz nights every Monday.
 We're sold!

 Where: 51 Leverton Street, NW5 2NX

-Boom now: The Pineapple
+Book now: The Pineapple

-The Gun, Canary Wharf
+The Gun, Docklands

 Where: 27 Coldharbour, E14 9NS

-Boom now: The Gun
+Book now: The Gun

 The best restaurants with real fires